Loading...

 Please note, only participants who finish their homework for all three days will be eligible for the Certificate of Completion.

-Submit your public GitHub repo for the exercise below via
+Submit your public GitHub repo for the exercise below via this form

-Following the guide measure the gas consumption of the ccipReceive function.
+Following the https://docs.chain.link/ccip/tutorials/ccipreceive-gaslimit guide measure the gas consumption of the ccipReceive function.
 Once you have the number, increase it by 10% and provide as gasLimit parameter of the transferUsdc function instead of the currently hard-coded 500.000

 You might noticed so far that building with CCIP directly on test networks is not ideal due to extra points of friction - like setting up a wallet, getting testnet tokens, waiting for cross-chain transactions to complete, etc. This is because test networks are for testing and local environments (like Foundry, Hardhat or Remix IDE) are for building and unit testing.

 Chainlink Local is an installable dependency, like OpenZeppelin for example.
 It provides a tool (the Chainlink Local Simulator) that developers import into their Foundry or Hardhat or Remix IDE projects.
-This tool runs locally which means developers can rapidly explore, prototype and iterate CCIP dApps off-chain in a local environment, and move to testnet only when they're ready to test in a live environment.
+This tool runs Chainlink CCIP locally which means developers can rapidly explore, prototype and iterate CCIP dApps off-chain in a local environment, and move to testnet only when they're ready to test in a live environment.

 Most importantly, smart contracts tested with Chainlink Local can be deployed to test networks without any modifications (assuming network specific contract addresses such as Router contracts and LINK token addresses are passed in via a constructor).